irinelul/LeagueofLegends-Project/README.md

 5,760,000 games * 10 players = 57,600,000 games.

 Currently, the main issue is that I'm pulling duplicate games, and I haven't gotten around to finding a solution as to how to check if I already indexed that game.
 Possibly keeping a local copy of all indexed games and before writing games checking against it, but I want a more efficient solution.

+Solved the duplicates issue by using pandas, pretty simple.
+Right now I have about 900k (unique) games to go through.

+Currently, I have over 1.3 million entires in my database, so over 130k games already parsed, at 100 requests / 2 minutes.